suetri-a/TXM2SEM/README.md

 Command line options specific to this data loader are:
 - ``--patch_size``: image patch size when performing subsampling
+   - This is also the size of the image volume in the z-direction.
 - ``--save_name``: directory to store the saved volume in the results folder
 - ``--x_ind``: x-index for sampling image patches
 - ``--y_ind``: y-index for sampling image patches
+- ``--z_ind``: z-index for sampling image patches
+   - The TXM image filenames are sorted descending in alpha-numeric order and the TXM volume is taken from successive image slices. ``z_ind`` will be the offset from the first file to start sampling.
+For example, if image filenames start with ``txm_full157.png`` and end with ``txm_full426.png``, then ``--z_ind 3`` will start evaluation with ``txm_full160.png``.
+If there are not enough files to start at the given ``z_ind`` and produce a volume of the size specified by ``patch_size``, then the code will return an error message and terminate without evaluating any images.

 ### Training a model